esp-rs/std-training/book/src/03_2_cargo_generate.md

 `Cargo.toml` contains dependencies [import all your dependencies](https://doc.rust-lang.org/cargo/guide/cargo-toml-vs-cargo-lock.html).

-Optional, but recommended: To save disk space and download time, set the [toolchain directory to global](https://github.com/esp-rs/esp-idf-sys#esp_idf_tools_install_dir-esp_idf_tools_install_dir) - otherwise each new project/workspace will have its own instance of the toolchain installed on your computer:
+Optional, but recommended: To save disk space and download time, set the [toolchain directory to global](https://github.com/esp-rs/esp-idf-sys#esp_idf_tools_install_dir-esp_idf_tools_install_dir).
+Otherwise, each new project/workspace will have its own instance of the toolchain installed on your computer:

 ✅ Open `hello-world/.cargo/config.toml` and add the following line to the bottom of the `[env]` section.
 Leave everything else unchanged.